pluralsight/guides/published/microsoft-net/visual-studio-2017-resolving-ssl-tls-connections-problems-with-iis-express/article.md

 ## Identifying the problem

-When IIS Express is installed with Visual Studio the installation process creates an IIS Express Development Certificate that serves as the HTTPS certificate for websites running on IIS Express on the local machine.
+When IIS Express is installed with Visual Studio, the installation process creates an IIS Express Development Certificate that serves as the HTTPS certificate for websites running on IIS Express on the local machine.
 This certificate has an *expiration date* that is five years from the date on which the certificate is created.

-Attempting to connect to a website running in IIS Express using HTTPS will fail when the IIS Express Development Certificate is improperly bound to the port or the certificate has expired.
-It can also result from an improperly installed certificate.
+Using HTTPS to connect to a website running in IIS Express will fail when the IIS Express Development Certificate is improperly bound to the port or the certificate has expired or the certificate has been improperly installed.

 Common browser error messages for HTTPS failures include the following: